chrisaga/xochitl-fs/README.md

 ## Status : Proof Of Concept

-You can mount a reMarkable documents backup directory and see it as a document arborescence.
+You can mount a reMarkable documents backup directory and browse it as a document arborescence.

+### Done

+* Browse a local backup
+* Open and read "plain files" (such as pdf) or copy it to another filesystem

+### To Do

+* Create and write "plain files" (such as pdf) to xochitl filesystem
+* Read notebook file in a single data structure which can be latter used to create a duplicate in the xochitl filesystem (i.e. implement a true copy/paste or cp command)
+* Create and write new notebook files from a previously read data structure

+### Might Do
+* Auto convert notebook files to the latest version when written
+* Dolphin "services" to implement useful menus like convert to pdf or svg.